 Kierikki Stone Age Centre, Stone Age museum in Oulu, Finland

-Kierikki Stone Age Centre is a museum in Oulu displaying archaeological finds and tools discovered in North Finland.
-The collection spans several millennia of human settlement and development in the region.
+The Kierikki Stone Age Centre is a museum on the banks of the Iijoki River, northeast of Oulu, displaying archaeological finds and tools from northern Finland.
+The collection covers thousands of years of human settlement in this part of the country.

 The community of curious travelers